potatoeggy/htn-backend/README.md

 - `migrations/**/up.sql`: database schema
 - `src/main.rs`: main entrypoint
 - `src/bin/load_initial.rs`: initial migrations to copy sample data to the database
-- `src/models.rs`: the many, many different structs to deserialise or serialise to depending on the situation — I miss TS most here
+- `src/models.rs`: the many, many different structs to deserialise or serialise to depending on the situation — I miss TS most here (or just a better ORM)
 - `src/server.rs`: REST endpoint functions
 - `src/lib.rs`: a bunch of helper functions as well as configuration handling